anita-uva/anita-uva/README.md

 <dl>
 <dt>Feature Importance</dt>
-<dd>Feature Importance is plotted from the Gradient Boosted Trees Classifier.</dd>
+<dd>Feature Importance is plotted using the Gradient Boosted Trees Classifier.</dd>
 </dl>

 Here we see the best predictor for getting a covid vaccination in 2021 (when the vaccine was initially released) is simply the week of the year.
 During that year, the more widely available the vaccine became, the more people were getting it.
 Maybe what is more notable is that other factors such as education, race, and geographic location were not as siginificant during that time.